JaccoGritter/ToegangsTicket/README.md

 The user can then add the tickets to the basket or checkout

+***

 Grid is now clickable

 Removed basket - a bit too much for this assignment

+JavaScript for calculations added

 To do:
 * Add more CSS styling
-* Add JavaScript for the calculations and responsive styling
+* Add response to "betalen" button